I Hide Money From My Husband (And That Isn’t Going to Change)

 1. Start another bank account (we have 6 bank accounts and it helps us to save a lot more money without trying).

 2. Automatically withdrawal money after each paycheck to go directly into that account right after the paycheck hits the account.
+(To save money on auto-pilot, I use Acorns and Digit to do this for me.
+They save the spare change for you without you ever needing to know.)

 3. Make this new account in a different bank if you need to.